 \paragraph{Our Contributions.} Our contribution is \textit{twofold}, modeling and methodological.
-We propose a general model that integrates sequential decision making, distinct informational sources, and information acquisition costs.
+We propose a general modeling approach that integrates sequential decision making, distinct informational sources, and information acquisition costs.
 To our knowledge, this is the first model with such features.
-It gives rise to new kind of optimal stopping problems in which the obstacles themselves solve different, nested, optimal stopping problems.
+It gives rise to a new kind of optimal stopping problems in which the obstacles themselves solve nested, distinct, optimal stopping problems.
 The obstacles take a general form which, in turn, requires a more involved analysis.

 Methodologically, we develop a viscosity theory toolkit that allows us to study various aspects of the underlying optimal stopping problems.
 We also recover, as a special case, the well-known problem with a single (irreversible) decision which we solve with the complementary viscosity techniques.
-The viscosity theory allows us to perform a rather detailed analysis and study, among others, the effects of the return fee on both decisions of the DM, the behavior of the solution in terms of the volatility of the signals, the width of the exploratory regions in terms of the various modeling parameters, as well as various limiting cases.
+The viscosity theory allows us to perform a rather detailed analysis and study, among others, the effects of the return fee on both product-choice decisions between A and B, the behavior of the solution in terms of the volatility of the signals, the width of the exploratory regions in terms of the various modeling parameters, as well as various limiting cases.
 In particular, we find that i) the return optionality makes the DM spend less effort to explore the value of $\Theta$ during the first decision period, ii) if the exchange fee is comparatively small, the DM makes her first choice earlier compared to the situation when the return cost is high, and iii) if the exchange cost is relatively high, the DM is more willing to choose the well-known product $A$ than choosing the new product $B$.